RobertASmith/healthecon_shiny/Tutorial/README.md

 ```

-### Running the app
+### Running the app internally
 The app can be run within the R file using the function *shinyApp* which depends on the *ui* and *server* which have been created and described above.
 Running this creates a shiny application in the local environment (e.g. your desktop).
-In order to deploy the application onto the web the app needs to be *published* using the publish button in the top right corner of the R-file in RStudio (next to run-app).

 ```